-Each federal land agency has a responsibility to manage the plant and animal resources under its purview.
+Each FLMA has a responsibility to manage the plant and animal resources under its purview.
 An agency's responsibilities may be based on widely applicable statutes or directives, including the Endangered Species Act, the Migratory Bird Treaty Act, the Fish and Wildlife Coordination Act, executive orders, and other regulations.
 Species management could also be based on authorities specific to each FLMA.
+In addition, each FLMA must work closely with state authorities to address species management issues.